Longwei-Yang/Longwei-Yang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am looking for a Ph.D. position for 2024 Fall.
 I received my M.Eng. degree at Tsinghua University in 2021, advised by [Prof. Wei Chen](https://scholar.google.com.hk/citations?user=aMdqgF8AAAAJ&hl=zh-CN).
 I received my B.Eng. degree at University of Electronic Science and Technology of China (UESTC) in 2018.
-I worked as Algorithm System Engineer in Huawei for almost two years from 2021 to 2023.
+I worked as a Algorithm System Engineer in Huawei for almost two years from 2021 to 2023.
 My primary research interests lie in Communications for AI, Integrated Sensing and Communication (ISAC), and Machine Learning.
 {style="text-align: justify;"}